Ericsson/CodeCompass/doc/deps.md

 - **`libboost-all-dev`**: Boost can be used during the development.
 - **`llvm-7-dev`**, **`libclang-7-dev`**: C++ parser uses LLVM/Clang for
   parsing the source code.
+-**`clang-7`** this is only necessary during the install if you have another version of clang installed on your computer.
 - **`odb`**, **`libodb-dev`**: For persistence ODB can be used which is an Object Relation Mapping (ORM) system.
 - **`libsqlite3-dev`**, **`libodb-sqlite-dev`**: SQLite library and the